 Oh everyone else should just get a helmet

-Just like you should get a bullet-proof vest because someone wishes to carry a gun with them.
+Just like you should get a bullet-proof vest because someone wishes to carry a weapon with them.
 Helmet-wearing should definitely be encouraged.
-Not because of the water impact but to protect wearer’s head on land and in an event when his own board hits him in the head.
+Not because of the water impact but to protect wearer’s head on land and in an event of his own board hitting him in the head.
 Especially in big surf.
 Wearing a helmet should be done by default by all kitesurfers, period.
-However – that’s everyone’s personal choice and as much as we encourage that it will take years before riders will wear them as standard.
+However – that’s everyone’s personal choice.
+As much as we encourage that, it will take years before riders will wear them as standard.
 On their own accord.
 Not just because one person decides to wear a leash on the spot.

 It’s an extreme sport and accidents can happen

 For sure – that’s why we love it.
 For some it’s about boosting big, kiteloops and impressive handle passes.
 For others it’s about ripping the waves and some just want to cruise around.
 It’s the adaptability of the sport that makes it so attractive and can be personalised for pretty much anyone under the sun.
 Being an extreme sport on its own why on earth would anyone want to add another risk factor to the mix is beyond me.
 Again – it’s not only the leash-wearer safety that’s at stake here.
 It’s the rest of us too.

 But I don’t want to loose my board

 First of all – learn how to properly body drag.
 Few pointers from our instructors can make a world of difference.
 It’s not that hard with the right tuition.
 Wiping out is part of the game.
 No matter how good you are and it’s good to know how to recover your kit.
 Also, other kitesurfers should know how to recover others’ boards – again, we do run clinics on these techniques.
 So if you’re in Scotland and you want to learn how to do recoveries – of your own or others’ kit – let us know and we’re happy to help.